RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 `oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/virtual-service-reviews-jason-v2-v3.yaml`

-'Tip': You can ignore warnings like _Warning: oc apply should be used on resource created by either oc create --save-config or oc apply_.
+> **TIP**: You can ignore warnings like _Warning: oc apply should be used on resource created by either oc create --save-config or oc apply_.

 Confirm the rule is created: